Students should be sufficiently proficient in English and Dutch.

 It is a common misconception that any native speaker of Dutch who has a reasonable working knowledge of the English language is qualified to be a translator.
 The aim of this introductory course on translation is to familiarize its participants with the challenges a translator faces.
 In tutorial, we discuss the translations and editing assignments you have prepared at home.
-There will be two written translation examinations: one in the Reading Week and one at the end of the course.
+In addition, students will be asked to give a presentation on the problems they encountered while translating.
+Finally, there will be a written translation examination at the end of the course.

-Ability to translate reasonably complex English texts that do not contain specialist information or terminology into grammatically and stylistically correct Dutch – with the aid of dictionaries and thesauri.
+At the end of the course, you should be sufficiently confident to translate more complex English texts that do not contain specialist information or terminology into grammatically and stylistically correct Dutch – with the aid of dictionaries and thesauri.

 Mode of instruction